stephan-cr/dude/doc/intro.rst

 By default, Dude simply concatenates the output to the stdout of every experiment into the file ``output/default``.
-After calling ``dude run``, the user can access this file with any program to further process or plot this data, for example:
+After calling ``dude sum``, the user can access the resuling aggregation file with any program to further process, analyze or plot it, for example:

 .. code-block:: console